hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520295v3-selfreflect-can-llms-communicate-their-internal-answer-distribution.md

 ---
 layout: default
-title: SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?
+title: "SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?"
 ---

 # SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?